18 January 2008

-Many hours of LIDAR (LIght Detection And Ranging) operation at Davis resulted in the first ground-space coincident observation of 'Noctilucent clouds – when viewed from the ground' or 'Polar Mesospheric Clouds – when viewed from space' over Antarctica.
+Many hours of lidar (light detection and ranging) operation at Davis has resulted in the first ground-space coincident observation of 'noctilucent' or 'polar mesospheric' clouds.
+(They are called noctilucent clouds when viewed from the ground and polar mesospheric clouds [PMC] when viewed from space over Antarctica).

-A unique polar mesospheric cloud captured on the lidar on New Years Eve/Day persisted for 22 hours and almost jumped off the brightness scale.
-Our atmospheric radar also recorded related intense 'blobs' or to the Ice, Ocean, Atmosphere and Climate scientists 'Polar Mesosphere Summer Echoes'.
+A unique polar mesospheric cloud captured on the lidar on New Year's eve/day persisted for 22 hours and almost jumped off the brightness scale.
+Our atmospheric radar also recorded related intense 'blobs' or 'polar mesosphere summer echoes'.

 The study of these ice layers that form at the edge of space in the altitude range of 80 to 94 km using the Davis lidar and radars, and the NASA AIM spacecraft instruments – is focussed on determining whether their increasing brightness and latitude coverage are an indicator of climate change in the atmosphere.

 This research contributes to the International Polar Year science objectives.